-I spend a lot of time looking at blogs and websites.
+I spend a lot of time looking at blogs and websites and seeing common blogging mistakes.
 Maybe too much time.
 Sometimes I feel like if I have to see one more watercolor Facebook icon or read one more About Me page, I will just flop over, dead from too much Interneting.

 But 95% of the time, I just love it.
-It’s fascinating to see the front end of a blog or website and then talk to its owner and learn more about their back end stats and strategies.
+It’s fascinating to see the front end of a blog or website and then talk to its owner and find out how they rank on the 5 most important analytics for bloggers.
 I guess it’s sort of like seeing how the blog sausage is made. (“Blog sausage” sounds wrong.
 In a hilarious way.
 I will now have to dedicate my remaining years to proliferating this phrase.)

-There are 4 areas that I think are especially overlooked, and where I think many people are stifling their engagement, throttling their traffic, and overall slowing down the growth of their businesses.
-Here are the mistakes I see most often:
+There are 4 common blogging mistakes that I think are especially overlooked, and where I think many people are stifling their engagement, throttling their traffic, and overall slowing down the growth of their businesses.
+Here are the common blogging mistakes I see most often:

 I’m sure other people have things that turn them off when they arrive at a blog or website.
 What sends you running for the hills when you’re browsing online?